arXiv/arxiv-submission-core/_sources/architecture.rst.txt

   associated with a paper.

-In short, the submission and moderation subsystem is responsible for all submission-related activities up to (but not including) publication.
+In short, the submission and moderation subsystem is responsible for all submission-related activities up to (but not including) announcement.

+Submission subsystem
+    Refers to the collection of services/applications, data stores, and other components involved in the accession and moderation of new arXiv papers.
+Submission
+    Refers to a collection of descriptive and operational metadata, including a reference to a content object (e.g. a TeX source package, PDF, etc), that has been accessioned for possible announcement in arXiv.

 Typical workflow
 ----------------